Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

-Circling back to our research question of whether a fight song’s tempo and duration can help predict the content of a college fight song, as measured by the number of clichés, we hypothesized that the number of clichés would be less for songs with slower tempos (smalle `bpm`) and probably shorter durations (smaller `sec_duration`).
+Circling back to our research question of whether a fight song’s tempo and duration can help predict the content of a college fight song, as measured by the number of clichés, we hypothesized that the number of clichés would be less for songs with slower tempos (smaller `bpm`) and probably shorter durations (smaller `sec_duration`).
 We thought that longer songs would contain more clichés because there is more time to fill the lyrics with clichés.
 We thought that faster tempos, since they